-Historically, the College maintained statistical data on the COUNTRY of training.
-Therefore, for members who were trained in Canada, the province is unavailable.

-The above numbers reflect the member's highest level of education, which may or may not have been the basis upon which they were issued a certificate of registration.
+- 1. Internationally trained applicants: The following countries are represented by one applicant: Columbia, Ireland, Israel, Jamaica, Mauritius, Pakistan, the Republic of Macedonia, Singapore, and, Slovakia. - 2.
+Jurisdiction where members were initially trained: Historically, the College maintained statistical data on the Country of training.
+As such, for those members who were trained in Canada, the province is unavailable.
+The above numbers reflect the member's highest level of education, which may or may not have been the basis of registration with the College.

-Applications your organization processed in the past year
+Applications your organization processed in the past year-